-When applying for supplementary insurance or notifying us of changes to your existing insurance, you should inform us fully and truthfully.
-If you fail to do so, we will not be obliged to reimburse any costs and we will be authorised to terminate your insurance immediately without observing a notice period.
+When applying for supplementary insurance or notifying us of changes to your existing insurance, you must inform us fully and truthfully.
+If you fail to do so, we will not be obliged to reimburse any costs and we may terminate your insurance immediately without observing a notice period.
 This is also the case if you withhold essential information from us that would have been relevant to our decision to enter into an insurance agreement with you, or to do so under the same terms and conditions.
 In that case, we will be able to invoke the provisions in Title 17, Book 7 of the Dutch Civil Code and terminate the insurance agreement with immediate effect.
-If we incur investigation costs to determine whether you have completed your application in full and truthfully, we will charge on those costs to you.
+If we incur investigation costs to determine whether you have completed your application in full and truthfully, we will recharge those costs to you.

-2.3 Conditions for AV-ZEM Policy
+2.3 Conditions for AV-ZEM policy